Cilostazol

 Cilostazol, sold under the brand name Pletal among others, is a medication used to help the symptoms of intermittent claudication in peripheral vascular disease.
-If no improvement is seen after 3 months, stopping the medication is reasonable.
 It may also be used to prevent stroke.
 It is taken by mouth.

 Common side effects include headache, diarrhea, dizziness, and cough.
 Serious side effects may include decreased survival in those with heart failure, low platelets, and low white blood cells.
 Cilostazol is a phosphodiesterase 3 inhibitor which works by inhibiting platelet aggregation and dilating arteries.

 Cilostazol was approved for medical use in the United States in 1999.
 It is available as a generic medication.
 In 2019, it was the 347th most commonly prescribed medication in the United States, with more than 800 thousand prescriptions.

+Research

+Effects on longitudinal bone growth

+Cilostazol has been investigated in preclinical models as a stimulator of endochondral bone growth.
+PDE3 is expressed in proliferating chondrocytes of the growth plate, and that Pde3b-knockout mice show enlargement of the tibia and other long bones.
+In embryonic mouse metatarsal explant cultures, cilostazol at 10 μM increased longitudinal outgrowth over four days, expanding the round and columnar chondrocyte zones and increasing alcian-blue-stained extracellular matrix; the PDE3 inhibitors milrinone, anagrelide and olprinone produced comparable effects, while inhibitors selective for PDE2 or PDE10 did not.
+When three-week-old C57BL/6 mice received daily intraperitoneal injections of cilostazol at 10 mg/kg for four weeks, naso-anal body length was significantly greater than in vehicle-treated controls, and a similar growth-promoting effect was observed in Fgfr3-transgenic mice, a model of achondroplasia.

+Mechanistically, the authors proposed that PDE3 inhibition raises intracellular cyclic GMP in growth-plate chondrocytes — cilostazol-treated bones showed an approximately 1.7-fold increase in cGMP — activating protein kinase G, which phosphorylates plasma-membrane potassium channels.
+The resulting membrane hyperpolarisation is thought to enhance the driving force for TRPM7-mediated Ca²⁺ entry and thereby stimulate cartilage matrix synthesis, converging on the C-type natriuretic peptide (CNP) signalling axis targeted clinically by vosoritide.
+The authors suggested that PDE3 inhibitors might be repurposed for short-stature disorders such as achondroplasia, while cautioning that the findings are preclinical and that self-administration of cilostazol for growth purposes is unsupported and carries cardiovascular and bleeding risks.

 Medical uses

 Cilostazol is approved for the treatment of intermittent claudication in the United States and United Kingdom.
+If no improvement is seen after 3 months, stopping the medication is reasonable.

 Cilostazol is also used for secondary stroke prevention, though to date no regulatory body has approved it specifically for that indication.